skops-dev/skops/README.rst

 Bug Reports and Questions
 -------------------------

-Please as all your questions and report issues on this repostory's issue tracker as an issue.
+Please send all your questions and report issues on this repository's issue tracker as an issue.
 Try to look for existing ones before you create a new one.